Boyd has 18 to lead No. 1 Wolfpack over 16 seed NC A&T 79-58

 The Aggies led by as many as six in the second quarter.
 But N.C.
 State used a big run to take a seven-point lead into halftime before Boyd scored the first six points of the second half to make it 50-37 with 7½ minutes left in the third.

+“We didn’t particularly look like a No. 1 seed or any of that in the first half,” N.C.
+State coach Wes Moore said.
+“But hopefully it was just a situation where we’d been off so long … and maybe this will help us knock a little bit of the rust off and maybe draw from it and have some confidence.”

-The Wolfpack had pushed the lead to 15 later in the third before wrapping up the quarter with a 7-2 run, highlighted by a 3 from Boyd, to make it 64-44 entering the fourth.
+The Wolfpack had pushed the lead to 15 later in the third before wrapping up the quarter with a 7-2 run, highlighted by Boyd’s 3, to make it 64-44 entering the fourth.

+“She does that a lot,” he said.
+“She’s so athletic and long.
+We needed a lift.
+We needed a bolt of injury and I thought she really gave that to us.”

 Chanin Scott’s 3-pointer cut the lead to 17 with about six minutes remaining.
 N.C.
-State then scored nine straight points over the next two minutes to extend the lead to 77-51 and coach Wes Moore cleared his bench soon after that.
+State then scored nine straight points over the next two minutes to extend the lead to 77-51 and Moore cleared his bench soon after that.

+Boyd wasn’t sure if the Wolfpack’s early struggles were more a product of NC A&T playing well or their struggles.

+“A&T they came out hitting all their shots so it might have been a little bit of both,” she said.
+“Two weeks is a long time to go without playing a game, so it was difficult but we ended up getting it together.”

 Elissa Cunane, N.C.
 State’s 6-foot-5 leading scorer, added 12 points despite fighting through near-constant double teams.
 Cunane was coming off an MVP performance in leading the Wolfpack to a second straight Atlantic Coast Conference tournament title by scoring a combined 70 points in three games.